-Crosswinds at Mid-State Airport Welcomes...
+Crosswinds at Mid-State Airport and Our Sponsors Welcome...

 The Allegheny Front Trail Run

-Saturday, July 26, 2014
+Saturday, July 30, 2016

-- 30-mile “Seneca” AFTR,
+- 50K Seneca AFTR,

-- or 1-mile Blueberry Trail Run/Hike
+- or 1-mile Blueberry Trail Hike

 The Allegheny Front Trail was established by Ralph Seeley in 1991.
-The trail encircles Black Moshannon State Park, traversing about 40 miles of the Allegheny Plateau, some rocky and rugged, on the way to five mountain trout streams and 11 vistas in the Moshannon State Forest.
+The trail encircles Black Moshannon State Park, traversing 41.75 miles of the Allegheny Plateau, some rocky and rugged, on the way to five mountain trout streams and 11 vistas in the Moshannon State Forest.
 For a detailed trail description and photos, see Ben Cramer’s Guide to the Allegheny Front Trail.
 Maps are available at the Black Moshannon State Park Office and state forest offices.